escowles/recipes/_posts/2021-04-21-indoor-pork-shoulder.md

 4-6 lbs. pork shoulder
 1/2 cup water
-* rub pork shoulder with salt and pepper (or fancier rub) and rest overnight
+* rub pork shoulder with salt and pepper (or fancier rub)
 * place pork in a large dutch oven with water
-* bake at 225°F for 12 hours
+* bake at 250°F for 5 hours
 * remove from oven, drain, and shred

 source: <https://www.thespruceeats.com/oven-roasted-pulled-pork-recipe-101653>